sourcegraph/cody/README.md

 - Explain code
 - Generate unit test
-- Generate docstring
-- Improve variable names
 - Smell code

-_We also welcome also pull request contributions for new, useful commands!_
+_We also welcome pull request contributions for new, useful commands!_

 ### Swappable LLMs

-On enterprise plans, Cody supports Anthropic Claude, Claude 2, and OpenAI GPT-4/3.5 models, with more coming soon.
+Cody supports multiple LLMs including Anthropic Claude, Claude 2, and OpenAI GPT-4/3.5 models, with more coming soon.
+Cody Pro users can swap models used for chat on-demand.

-### Free usage
+### Usage

-Cody is currently in beta, and includes free LLM usage for individual users on both personal and work code.
-Fair use limits apply.
+This plugin works for all Cody plans, including Cody Free, Cody Pro, and Cody Enterprise.

+You can find detailed information about Cody's available plans [on our website](https://sourcegraph.com/pricing?utm_source=plugins.jetbrains.com&utm_medium=referral).

 ### Programming language support